Supersonic-Sites/GriffinPainting/content/_index.md

     bg_color: white
   - type: video_half_left
     bg_color: white
-    VideoID: 6nAUtBdrnk0
+    VideoID: G6gzaReUFJQ
-    title: How to Choose the Right Color?
+    title: How to Choose the Right Paint Sheen?
     desc: >-
-      Let's learn color theory and how to choose colors that work well together.

-      Have you ever wondered how some artists are able to find perfect color combinations that just seem to work, every time?
-In this video, I’m going to show you how to use the color wheel and color harmonies to choose color combinations that look GOOD.
+      Learn how to choose paint that is right for you based on the differences and advantages of each paint sheen.
+Find out which ones wipe clean the easiest and which are best for hiding imperfections in your wall.
+You’ll even get recommendations on which paint sheens are best for specific rooms in your home.
   - type: divider
     bg_color: white
   - type: heading_full